Velvox/lhl_capstone/README.md

 # Netflix Stock Prediction Enhanced with Sentiment.
-This project aims to enhance prediction of the Netflix stock price with news and twitter sentiment.
+This project aims to enhance prediction of Netflix stock price with news and twitter sentiment.
 Using these new features we will aim to improve a baseline model's performance and prove out the use of sentiment to predict stock price.

 Project slide deck:
 https://docs.google.com/presentation/d/1IpHQJVaRVdgiPJQiatTl1VZGb1A3GhGJKNvoHarub-w/edit?usp=sharing